Non-commutative Barge-Ghys quasimorphisms: an erratum: Constructible Ulam quasimorphisms

 \subsection{Different notions of quasimorphisms: geometric, algebraic and Ulam}

 The notion of Ulam quasimorphism is not the only notion of a quasimorphism considered in the literature.
 In \cite{_Hartnick_Schweitzer_}, Hartnick and Schweizer define an alternative notion of ``a quasimorphism'' $\phi:\; G \arrow H$ as a map such that for any quasimorphism $q:\; H \arrow \R$ its composition with $\phi$ is a quasimorphism $q\circ \phi:\; G \arrow \R$.
-When $H$ is a hyperbolic group, it has many quasimorphisms to $\R$ (\ref{_conj_classes_infinitely_many_Corollary_}), and this condition is quite restrictive.
-However, when $H$ is a lattice of high rank, such as $SL(n, \Z)$, $n > 2$, (\cite{_Burger_Monod:lattices_,_Burger_Monod:rigidity_}), all quasimorphisms to $\R$ are equivalent to homomorphisms; for such $H$ the Hartnick-Schweizer condition is quite weak.
+When $H$ is a hyperbolic group, it has many quasimorphisms to $\R$ (\cite{_Epstein_Fujiwara_}), and this condition is quite restrictive.
+However, when $H$ is a lattice of high rank, such as $SL(n, \Z)$, $n > 2$, (\cite{_Burger_Monod:lattices_,_Burger_Monod:rigidity_}), all quasimorphisms to $\R$ are equivalent to homomorphisms.
+However, the lattices of finite rank satisfy property T (\cite{_BHV:Kazhdan_T_}), hence they have finite abelinization.
+Therefore, all quasimorphisms on $H$ are bounded; for such $H$ the Hartnick-Schweizer condition is quite weak.

 In \cite{_Fujiwara_Kapovich_}, Fujiwara and Kapovich considered other versions of the notion of quasimorphism, taking values in a non-commutative group $H$; when $H$ is commutative, all these notions are equivalent to the notion of Ulam quasimorphism.
 They define the {\bf algebraic quasimorphisms} as maps $q:\; G \arrow H$ such that there exists a compact set $K$ and $q(xy) \in K q(x) K q(y) K$ for all $x, y\in G$, and {\bf geometric quasimorphisms} as ones such that $q(xy) \in K q(x) K q(y)$.